Chart Color Schemes

 Maffra has a typical household mix, with a higher-than-average median household size

 Family households constitute 70.0% of all households, including 27.0% couples with children, 32.8% couples without children, and 9.4% single parent families.
 Non-family households account for the remaining 30.0%, with lone person households at 28.0% and group households comprising 2.0%.
-The median household size is 2.4 people, which is larger than the Rest of Vic. average of 2.3.
+The median household size is 2.4 people, larger than the Rest of Vic. average of 2.3.

 Frequently Asked Questions - Households